semuconsulting/pyrtcm/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

- - The operating system you're using [e.g. Windows 10, MacOS Big Sur, Ubuntu Bionic]
+ - The operating system you're using [e.g. Windows 10, MacOS Monterey, Ubuntu Bionic]
  - The type of serial connection [e.g. USB, UART1, I2C]

 **GNSS/GPS Device (please complete the following information as best you can):**